top of page

 For more interventions on grief, please check out this blog post!

-How to Create a Grief Box or Comfort Care Kit for Kids Who are Going Through Hard Times or Grieving
+Why Create a Grief Box or Comfort Kit for Kids?

 Let's be honest, when a child is going through a difficult experience, whether it is due to grieving the loss of someone they love, or some other reason, what they need most of all is our PRESENCE.
 I've heard some kids say they got upset when the flowers they received died after the funeral services, just like the person they love died.
-So instead of sending flowers to a child or family, as an alternative bereavement gift, I have been creating these grief boxes or comfort kits for a number of years.
+So instead of sending flowers to a child or family, as an alternative bereavement gift, I have been creating these comfort kits or grief boxes for kids.
 Both children and families have been very happy to receive them.

 There is something really SAFE and CONTAINING about placing all the contents in a box.
 I used backpacks for a while, but it just didn't seem right!
 It's also really nice for the kids because they can pull out the supplies when they need to, and then store them safely away and put the lid on the box.
 We usually discuss a special place in their home where they'll keep their box.
 With some kids, if they choose to we've even used the boxes themselves to create a memory box.
 Check out this post for many more grief intervention ideas!